tendermint/fundraising/x/fundraising/spec/02_state.md

-	VestingAddress     string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec           // the winning price of the auction TotalSellingCoin   sdk.Coin          // the total amount of coin that is sold when the auction is finished StartTime          time.Time         // start time of the auction EndTime            []time.Time       // end times of the auction since extended round(s) can occur Status             AuctionStatus     // the auction status
+	VestingAddress     string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec           // the winning price of the auction RemainingCoin      sdk.Coin          // the remaining amount of coin to sell StartTime          time.Time         // start time of the auction EndTime            []time.Time       // end times of the auction since extended round(s) can occur Status             AuctionStatus     // the auction status